elizabethmcd/EBPR-MAGs/README.md

 ```

+While it could be done this way, all the bins can just be dumped into one directory for all-v-all comparisons.
+That way less work is done for splitting things into different directories.
+This will also give comparisons for within a timepoint, but then we know if there are multiple "similar" organisms in a single timepoint.

 ### Co-Assembly with SPAdes

 So far we have only worked with single assemblies from each timepoint.
 This will work well for abundant organisms, especially those with a lot of strain variation (i.e. Accumulibacter).
 However since we are trying to extract as many high quality bins as possible, having a co-assembly will help these efforts.
 These single assemblies were done with SPAdes, and not the metaSPAdes version, done at the JGI.
 We will try to co-assemble with SPAdes as well.
 This will need to be done on CHTC on one of the high memory nodes.
 To install: